 - Quick Stats Refresher.
 Precision of means, standard errors and confidence intervals, Least Significant Difference (LSD).
 Confidence Intervals.
 Statistical significance, what it measures and what it does not measure.
 Analysis of Variance by hand to aid understanding of the method.

 Module 1: 20th February 2024

 Analysis of Sensory Panel Data Variable by Variable

-Analysis of Variance of Sensory Panel Data using mixed models, multiple comparison tests.
+Analysis of Variance of Sensory Panel Data using mixed models, understanding the different sources of noise variation, multiple comparison tests.
 Assumptions and problem data.
 Fitting models with factorial sample structure.
-Investigation of features in the XLSTAT Product Characterisation routine and EyeOpenR.

 Multivariate Methods for Panel Data

 Principal Component Analysis (PCA).
 How it works, difference between covariance and correlation based analysis.
 Which numerical outputs are most useful.
 Interpretation of graphics, supplementary variables and observations.

 Canonical Variates Analysis (CVA)– graphics that show sample differences relative to panel variation.
 Investigation of multivariate discrimination between products, applications to panel performance.